speaknowpotato/GamingAgent/README.md

 ### 2048

 2048 is a sliding tile puzzle game where players merge numbered tiles to reach the highest possible value.
+In our demo, we adopt and modify [2048-Pygame](https://github.com/rajitbanerjee/2048-pygame)

 #### Game Set Up